Developing operational solutions

 STUDYING CLIMATE IMPACTS

-As part of the SESAR Joint Undertaking, Airbus is working with partners from different sectors in Europe to better understand the climate impact of these emissions and develop operational solutions to mitigate them.
+Airbus is leading a variety of flagship projects to explore ways of reducing or eliminating the climate impacts of non-CO2 emissions.
+We are working with key industry partners, research institutions, universities and other stakeholders from different sectors to better understand the climate impact of these emissions and develop operational solutions to mitigate them.

 VOLCAN